 Of course that’s not the whole thing, there are many other shmups that have you control multiple characters.
 So I went and played a few shmups, and found something interesting: in almost all of them, it would be good to just be completely off the board.
 You wouldn’t gain points, but you wouldn’t die.

-I took that revelation and applied tried to combine my first idea with my second.
-What if, there were situations that you wanted to be hit, but also situations where you didn’t want to be hit?
+I took that revelation and tried to combine my first idea with my second.
+What if, there were situations where you wanted to be hit, but also situations where you didn’t want to be hit?
 The two character idea fit this perfectly, where one character needed to be hit and one character needed to not be hit.